stoerr/workloglet/Specification.md

 A simple web page with:

 - A dropdown menu listing the last 20 tasks, based on the last 3 worklog files.
 The entries in the dropdown are sorted by the most recent date, but should be unique.
 - A text input field for new task entry.
-It should only be shown if the 'Other' entry is selected in the dropdown.
+A drop down change should fill that field with the selected task, "other" clears it.
+That's what will be saved to the worklog - the drop down is just filling it.
 - A text area for description.
-- A submit button and a skip button, and a "List" button.
+- A "Submit" button and a "Skip" button, "Copy from last" button and a "List" button.
 - Error messages for any issues encountered.
 - If the submission was successful, the application closes itself and also the browser tab.
 No alert or anything.
 - If the skip button is pressed, the application closes itself and also the browser tab.
 No alert or anything.
+- If the "Copy from last" button is pressed, the drop down and text area should be filled from the last entry in the last worklog file.
 - The "List" button goes to the list page.
 The list page should be opened with window.open so that it can be closed by script again.

 ### List page - listing the work